-Summer School gives year 12 students the chance to learn more about a subject area, experience student life and live in a hall at Plymouth Marjon University for a week.
+We're offering two Summer Schools in 2019, the Education and Teaching Summer School and the Social Sciences Summer School.
+Both give year 12 students the chance to learn more about a subject area, experience student life and live in a hall at Plymouth Marjon University for a week.
 It's free, as close as you’ll get to the ‘real thing’ and always a hit.

 Open to students who are heading towards the end of their secondary and A-level education, our bespoke workshops cover everything from writing a sparkling personal statement to transitioning to higher education with confidence.

 Our workshops give students an informative, yet interactive, experience.
 They will learn how, why, and when to apply for university, but the workshops are also designed to calm nerves, as well as explore the benefits of going to university.

 Our workshops support your students through their next educational steps.
 It’s true that many students face barriers to higher education, and we’re here to make sure they can be overcome.
 Sessions can be delivered either in schools or on the Marjon campus.

 We are open to customising the workshops, working with teachers, to ensure that the sessions will be the most impactful they can be.
 Typical workshop topics include:

 A progression agreement is a mutually beneficial arrangement whereby colleges and universities work together to engage students with the university course that is right for them.

 By working with partner schools in this way, Plymouth Marjon University can guarantee that suitable candidates are considered for admission, providing they’ve worked hard to achieve certain criteria.